For Community Members

 - Join our Institutional Review Board (IRB) – An IRB is a group of people who review research to make sure it is ethical and safe.
 Our IRB needs community members to serve on the IRB and provide their opinions.
-Call or email the IRB at 617-358-5372 or firstname.lastname@example.org for more information.
+Please click here to learn more about volunteering with the IRB, and call or email the IRB at 617-358-5372 or email@example.com for more information.

 Why should I get involved?